thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 # Batched Privately Verifiable Token

+This section describes a batched issuance protocol for select token types, including 0x0001 (defined in {{RFC9578}}) and 0xF91A (defined in this document).

 ## Client-to-Issuer Request {#client-to-issuer-request}

 Except where specified otherwise, the client follows the same protocol as